 Andrew, are you really moving to the Outer Hebrides to be a crofter?

-This is me, carrying my youngest daughter across the vast field of sand that is Uig beach on the Isle of Lewis.
-You might know it as the place where the Lewis Chessmen were found.
+This is me, carrying my youngest daughter across the vast field of sand that is Uig beach on the Isle of Lewis, where the Lewis Chessmen were famously found.

 Without me realising it, this beach existed vividly in my imagination for over a decade before I visited it for the first time last year.
 Back in 2004, Daniel Warren made a short film called Lake Tahoe, set to a strange, experimental piece of music by my band Swimmer One.
-The song – for want of a better word – consists of three slightly different recordings of the same monologue, about a couple from the city called Dave and Kay, ‘upwardly mobile professional types’ who go on a weekend snowboarding trip and consider never coming back.
+The song – for want of a better word – consists of three slightly different recordings of the same monologue, about an American couple called Dave and Kay, ‘upwardly mobile professional types’ from an unnamed big city who go on a weekend snowboarding trip and consider never coming back.
 The monologue was recorded for an advert, and is full of the kind of hilariously bland aspirational language you only ever hear in cheesy commercials, but for some reason we became hypnotised by it.
-The more versions we listened to, the more it seemed as if something profound had happened to Dave and Kay, and Dan’s dream-like film – made up of time lapse footage from three different locations – captured that feeling very well.
+The more versions we listened to, the more it seemed as if something genuinely profound had happened to Dave and Kay, and Dan’s dream-like film – made up of time lapse footage from three different locations – captured that feeling very well.

 I liked that the ‘Lake Tahoe’ in Dan’s film was clearly not the real Lake Tahoe, or even in America, or even a lake.
-Instead, a beach somewhere in the UK – filmed over a whole day as the tide falls, rises and falls again – seemed to represent a fantasy wilderness, awe-inspiring and empty, romanticised by two city dwellers as ‘the kind of place I could spend the rest of my life’.
+Instead, a beach somewhere in Britain – filmed over a whole day as the tide falls, rises and falls again – seemed to represent a fantasy wilderness, awe-inspiring and empty, romanticised by two city dwellers as ‘the kind of place I could spend the rest of my life’.
 Significantly, I think, the film ends not on that beach but back in the city – a different city, in fact.
 Did Dave and Kay ever start a new life in Lake Tahoe?
 Not likely.
+It was, clearly, just a fantasy.
 And so I never asked Dan where the beach was.
 I felt the film would be more poignant if I didn’t know.
 It was what it represented that was important.

 The year Dan made Lake Tahoe, 2004, was also the year I first met Laura, who is now my wife.
 We must have watched the film quite a few times back then, but saw nothing of ourselves in it (we didn’t have our own parking spots, for a start, or even our own car).
 It was only years later, after we had children, that we began to plot our own more modest escape from our more modest city existence.
 We looked at houses and little patches of land in Bute, Skye, Arran and near Aberfoyle (an amazing place in the middle of a forest, completely off the grid), but they were generally far beyond what we could afford, and we let the idea slide.

 By the time we got to Uig we’d put the search on hold for a while; we were just visiting a friend who lived there.
 And then, almost immediately, we fell in love with the place.
-It is extraordinary, after all, from the final approach through Glen Valtos, a winding, single track road through a steep-walled valley sculpted by nature from a glacier’s retreat, with waterfalls crashing down spectacularly on each side (NVA should pay it a visit some time), to the gradual reveal of one of the most spectacular views in Scotland.
+It is extraordinary, after all, from the final approach through Glen Valtos, a winding, single track road through a steep-walled valley sculpted by nature from a glacier’s retreat, with waterfalls crashing down spectacularly on each side, to the gradual reveal of one of the most spectacular views in Scotland.